Nokia on the rails in Berlin and Buenos Aires

 Finland’s communications giant Nokia is to deliver a advanced communications network to a subway line in Buenos Aires and is taking on the the end-to-end management of a network for S-Bahn Berlin.

 In the Argentinian capital, Nokia‘s communications network is being provided for the extension of the city’s Metro line H to support various operational and passenger services.

-According to the press release, Nokia is to supply a communications network that encompasses data transmission infrastructure, operational telephony, radio communications, passenger information display and public announcement systems and close circuit television (CCTV).
+According to a press release, Nokia is to supply a communications network that encompasses data transmission infrastructure, operational telephony, radio communications, passenger information display and public announcement systems and close circuit television (CCTV).
 The company will also integrate components from third parties and provide professional services such as engineering and design.